rileysamuelhuston/netbeanz/README.md

 # netbeanz
-Welcome to netbeanz.com the most epic site ever.
+Welcome to netbeanz.com, my most recent project.
+This is the place where I put projects, posts, and funny things that I think are worthy of the effort.